xpepermint/etcd-grpc/README.md

 ## Getting Started

 Before you start make sure that [etcd](https://github.com/coreos/etcd) is running on your local machine.
-Code snippets expect that [etcd](https://github.com/coreos/etcd) is listening locally on the default port `2379`.
-To make the code as clean as possible, the examples are written in [TypeScript](https://www.typescriptlang.org/).
+Code snippets below expect that [etcd](https://github.com/coreos/etcd) is listening locally on the default port `2379`.
+To make the code clean, the examples are written in [TypeScript](https://www.typescriptlang.org/).

 ### Initialization